Internet outage intensifies in West and Central Africa | Technology

 Internet outage intensifies in West and Central Africa

+"There seems to be a pattern in the timing of the disruptions, impacting from the north to the south of Africa," Cloudflare Radar said.
+South African telecoms operator Vodacom also blamed connectivity issues on undersea cable failures that impacted the country's network providers.

-A major internet disruption hit West and Central Africa on Thursday, the internet observatory Netblocks said, citing reports from operators of multiple subsea cable failures.
+A major internet disruption hit West and Central Africa on Thursday, the internet observatory Netblocks said, citing reports from operators of multiple subsea cables.

 The cause of the cable failures was not immediately clear.

-A major internet disruption hit West and Central Africa on Thursday, the internet observatory Netblocks said, citing reports from operators of multiple subsea cable failures.
+African subsea cable operator SEACOM confirmed that services on its West African Cable System were down and that customers who relied on that cable were redirected to the Google Equiano cable, which SEACOM uses.

-Internet firm Cloudflare said on one of its X accounts that monitors trends that major internet disruptions were ongoing in Gambia, Guinea, Liberia, Ivory Coast, Ghana, Benin and Niger.
+Internet firm Cloudflare said in a post on the X social media platform that major internet disruptions were ongoing in Gambia, Guinea, Liberia, Ivory Coast, Ghana, Benin and Niger.
 "There seems to be a pattern in the timing of the disruptions, impacting from the north to the south of Africa," Cloudflare Radar said.

-South African telecoms operator Vodacom also blamed connectivity issues on undersea cable failures affecting the country's network providers.
+South African telecoms operator Vodacom also blamed connectivity issues on undersea cable failures that impacted the country's network providers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)